Annual Contest Rules

 7. Judges will be selected by NFSPS, Inc. No ties will

-and the decisions of the judges will be final.
+be awarded.
+Decisions of the judges will be final.

 8. When to submit:

 9. Individuals are "Members Only" eligible if a paid-up

 member of an NFSPS state society and listed in that

-their annual dues by January 15, 2023, and update
+their annual dues by January 15, 2024, and update

 their membership information as required by March

-15, 2023.
+15, 2024.
 Dues and membership list must be sent to:

 Linda Harris, NFSPS Treasurer